TimmerAlexander/Cooperative_Manipulation/Readme.md

 # 2. Usage
 ## **Launch cooperative manipulation with hardware.**
+> Attention:  It is important that the grippers of the robots face each other on a line.
 ## 1. Start rosmaster
 In a new Terminal:

         roscore

 ## 2. Launch the UR16e
+In a new Terminal:

+        roslaunch cooperative_manipulation_hardware ur16e_hardware.launch

 Move the UR16e to the start position if nessecary.
 You can change the start pose of the UR16e by changing the joint angles in "ur16e_move_to_start.launch".

 In a new Terminal:

         roslaunch cooperative_manipulation_hardware ur16e_move_to_start.launch

-In a new Terminal:

-        roslaunch cooperative_manipulation_hardware ur16e_hardware.launch

-## 3. Launch the panda
+## 3. Launch the Franka Emika Panda
 On Franka Desk click on "Activate FCI" in the menu!

 In a new Terminal: